DlgshKurd/StayOnTop-Script/README.md

 # StayOnTop Script

-This Python script allows you to make a specified window always on top using the `pygetwindow` and `pywin32` libraries.
+# This Python script, utilizing the pygetwindow and pywin32 libraries, empowers you to toggle the "always on top" state of a specified window.

 ## Usage

 ### Option 1: Run the Executable (Windows Only)

-1. Go to the [Releases](https://github.com/DlgshKurd/StayOnTop-Script/releases) section of this repository.
+1. Visit the [Releases](https://github.com/DlgshKurd/StayOnTop-Script/releases) section of this repository.
 2. Download the latest release.
 3. Extract the downloaded ZIP file.

-4. Run the `StayOnTop.exe` executable.
+4. Execute the `StayOnTop.exe` executable.

-5. Switch to the window you want it to stay "always on top" and wait 3 seconds.
+5. Switch to the desired window and wait for 3 seconds.

-6. exe closed? congrats it worked (:
+6. If the executable closes, congratulations, it worked (:

 ### Option 2: Run the Script (Windows)